MicrosoftDocs/azure-devops-docs/docs/extend/publish/overview.md

 To install an extension that has been shared:

-1. From your Team Services account home page, select the Marketplace icon in the top right corner and choose "Manage Extensions":
+1. From your VSTS account home page, select the Marketplace icon in the top right corner and choose "Manage Extensions":
 <center>![Manage Extensions](_img/manage-extensions.png)</center>
 2. Find the extension under the **Shared with this account** category:
 <center>![Shared with me](./_img/extensions-tab-shared.png)</center>